dat-ecosystem-archive/old-website/COPY.md

 # PublicBits

-Breaking down open data silos.

-We want to collect all of the world’s open data and distribute it through a free, decentralized, redundant, and open network inspired by BitTorrent.
-PublicBits.org brings structure to the openness of data, making it easy to find, manage, and re-use the open data you use every day.
+Data distribution for individuals and communities.

-PublicBits.org collects all of the world's open data and distributes it through a free, decentralized, redundant, and open network inspired by BitTorrent.
-Users will have the option to automatically register open datasets with PublicBits, which will publish that metadata, including a link to the original data, for public benefit.
+Users register data (small or Big) with PublicBits, which will publish that metadata, including a link to the original data, for public benefit.
 We will automatically register data from hundreds of available data portals.
 PublicBits users may offer their unused bandwidth to mirror their previously-downloaded datasets for others, as a public service.
 If the original source goes offline, the data will still be downloadable.
-PublicBits.org brings structure to the openness of data, making it easy to find, manage, and re-use the open data you use every day.
+PublicBits.org brings structure to sharing data, making it easy to find, manage, and re-use the data you use every day.